 How to pack furniture for long-term storage

-Be sure you have ticked off the boxes in your checklist when you move out of the house.
+If you decide to rent some furniture storage, be sure you have ticked off the boxes in your checklist when you move out of the house.
 Then make the most of your space with these tricks:

 - Take everything apart and keep screws etc. in labelled ziplock bags.